Our board comprises executives from a variety of indie and major record labels with diverse backgrounds in the music business:

 Cary Sherman is Chairman and CEO of the Recording Industry Association of America (RIAA), the organization representing the nation’s major music labels.
 The trade group’s member companies are responsible for creating, manufacturing, or distributing approximately 85 percent of all legitimate sound recordings sold in the United States.

-As Chairman and CEO, Sherman represents the interests of the $7 billion U.S. sound recording industry, which now derives more than two thirds of its revenues from digital formats.
-In 2001, he became President, serving in that capacity until 2011, when he was elevated to Chairman and CEO.
+As Chairman and CEO, Sherman represents the interests of the $7.7 billion U.S. sound recording industry, which now derives more than three quarters of its revenues from digital formats.
+In 2001, he became President, serving in that capacity until his elevation to Chairman and CEO in 2011.

-National Journal has described Sherman as an “intellectual property guru” and “one of the top copyright attorneys in the country.”
+Sherman has been named to Billboard Magazine’s Power 100 List and described by National Journal as an “intellectual property guru” and “one of the top copyright attorneys in the country.”

 Sherman graduated from Cornell University and Harvard Law School.
 An amateur musician and lyricist, he is a member of the Board of Levine Music in Washington, D.C., where he recently served as Chairman.
 Sherman also serves on the board of the Anti-Defamation League, and has served on numerous other boards, including the Copyright Society, Washington Area Lawyers for the Arts, The Computer Law Association, The Computer Lawyer, and BNA’s Patent, Trademark and Copyright Journal.

 Michele Ballantyne is Executive Vice President, Public Policy and Industry Relations, Recording Industry Association of America (RIAA).